Walter Kerr Theatre: Brief legitimate return, children's theater

 In 1970, Eddie Bracken took over the theater.
-Scott Fagan and Martin Duberman's rock musical Soon was booked for the Ritz, marking the first legitimate production at the theater in nearly three decades, but Soon soon flopped with three performances in January 1971.
+The rock opera Soon was booked for the Ritz, marking the first legitimate production at the theater in nearly three decades, but Soon closed after three performances in January 1971.
 This was followed in April 1971 by August Strindberg's Dance of Death, with Rip Torn and Viveca Lindfors, which closed after five performances.
 Both of these plays used temporary seats that were installed above the concrete orchestra.
 Subsequently, the theater hosted pornographic films and vaudeville, with a massage parlor backstage.

 The producer Arthur Whitelaw and his partners Seth Whitelaw, Ben Gerard, and Joseph Hardy, took a 15-year lease on the Ritz, originally intending to house their Movie Musical Theatre there.
 They restored the theater in 1972 for $225,000, installing new carpets, chairs, and lighting.
 The restored theater had 896 seats, though the first two rows of seats could be removed.
 The Ritz reopened on March 8, 1972, with the musical Children!
 Children!, featuring Gwen Verdon.
 The show was so poorly received that it closed the same night.
 The next show was the play Hurry, Harry in October 1972; like its predecessors, the show was a flop, closing after two performances.
 This was followed in February 1973 by the British hit No Sex Please, We're British with Maureen O'Sullivan, but it failed on Broadway with 16 performances.

 After the Ritz had been vacant for several months, the Robert F. Kennedy Theater for Children took over in September 1973, opening the next month.
 During this time, the children's theater was fighting lawsuits over whether it could be named after the late politician Robert F. Kennedy.
 The RFK Children's Theater neglected to pay rent and, in 1976, it was evicted from the Ritz under an action brought by the Fidelity Mutual Life Insurance Company of Philadelphia.
 Afterward, the Ritz was used to store posters.
 The city government took over the theater, and the venue's roof began to leak.